📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 endless yellow hills dotted with stones

 Leaving Syria was, just like entering, a breeze.
-They wished me farewell and hoped I came back soon.
+Syrian soldiers wished me farewell and hoped I came back soon.
 A quick cycle through no man’s land brought me to the Jordanian border, where out of their little house walked two guards with big moustaches (a common display of fashion sense in Jordan & Iraq, I’d later learn).
 They mockingly look me up and down as I approached on my bike, I’m guessing they don’t see many of us.
 Even though there weren’t any cars behind me, they usher me into their little border guard house with a sense of urgency.
 The man with more stars on his uniform than the other man tells me flatly “you can’t cross by bike”.

 Now that’s interesting, I think.
 “Okay”, I say.
 It isn’t like I can try another border crossing, since, as you’ve seen, there isn’t any.
 “So, what now?”
 I ask.
-At this point, I’ve persevered through the terrible headwinds for the whole day, I will sleep here if need be, and admittedly, I’m slightly amused by the slightly absurd situation.
+At this point, I’ve persevered through the terrible headwinds for the whole day, I will sleep here if need be, and admittedly, I’m amused by the slightly absurd situation.
 They make some phone calls and tell me that I need a car to pass.
-I don’t understand what they expect me to do, since it’s clear I cannot pull out a car from one of my bike bags: this is all I have.
+I don’t understand what they expect me to do, since it’s clear I cannot pull out a car from one of my bike bags.
+This bike is all I have.

 What hurt me a little bit, was what happened next.
 When I approached a car, most of them with Jordanian drivers, one of two things would happen.
 Either the driver would look at me, and then pretend I didn’t exist, not opening the window, or opening the window but ignoring me.
 Either that, or they’d open the window, reluctantly hear me out (and listen to my Google Translated Arabic text), and either refuse me even though their car was completely empty, or ask for anywhere between $50 and $200 dollars.
 This was so profoundly strange.
 I suddenly felt “dirty”, “other”, and “weird”.
 To be ignored, to be made to feel invisible, is a very humiliating experience.

 After many painful turndowns, a car approached with 3 young people who spoke basic English.
 Full of enthusiasm they spoke to me (yay!), heard me out, and said “of course! let us ask if it is OK for the guard”.
-The young woman who drove spoke to the guard who collected more stars on his uniform, who then looked angrily at me, and told her no. I needed to cross by taxi.
+The young woman who drove spoke to the guard, who then looked angrily at me, and told her no. I needed to cross by taxi.
 I said goodbye to the young people and they drove off.
 I talked to the next taxi that approached, negotiated the price down to $30 and stepped inside.
 2 hours later, waiting in a different border room to get my stamp, I ran into the 3 young people again.
 “Ohhh, hamdullilah (thank god), you’ve made it!” they said.
 I explained I paid for a taxi, but told them how grateful I was that they were the only ones who wanted to speak to me, and help me out!

 “Oh, by the way, where are you from?”
 I asked.